Pan1cs/doom_nukem/README.md

 # Doom-Nukem
 Final Project in the graphics branch of Hive Helsinki code school.
-Idea of the projects is to extend wolf3d project, and make it a full blown game, with animations, collisions, sprites, sounds, music and a map editor.
+Idea of the project is to extend wolf3d project, and make it into a full blown game, with animations, collisions, sprites, sounds, music and a map editor.

 ## Final score
 ![Finalscore](assets/score.png)